76ers drop Bulls on Korkmaz's career night

 The Bulls fell to 1-17 this season against teams with a record above .500.
 Markkanen drained a 3-pointer from the top of the key and LaVine added a pair of free throws to put the Bulls ahead 47-43 with 1:18 left in the second quarter.

-After four straight misses on a single possession by the Bulls, Simmons responded with a layup and the Philadelphia advantage was 91-79.
+After four straight misses on a single possession by the Bulls, Simmons responded with a layup and the Philadelphia advantage was 91-79 with 7:26 left.
 Matisse Thybulle soon dropped in a trey from the wing to give the Sixers a 98-85 lead with 3:36 left.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)